pythononwheels/pow_devel/README.txt

 Announcement:
 ---------------------------------------------
 I'm very happy to announce the  first public release of pyhton on wheels, or short: pow.
 A plain and easy to use web generator framework for python.
-The release version is 0.3 (alpha).

-You might say: oh, no!
-What the world needs is more lawyers and another web app framework for python, but let me quickly explain why I think there is room for python on wheels.
+You might say: "oh, no!
+What the world needs is more lawyers and another web app framework for python!", but let me quickly explain why I think there is room for python on wheels.

 The pow principle: